Phasing out the Use of Biomass

 MODELLING

-Energy Modelling Lab updates the technology catalogue that is integrated into the present energy system model.
+Energy Modelling Lab updates the technology catalog that is integrated into the present energy system model.

-The catalogue includes decarbonisation technologies that are not yet being used and describes costs and relevant technical parameters.
+The catalog includes decarbonization technologies that are not yet being used and describes costs and relevant technical parameters.

 ANALYSIS

-The catalogue contributes to fostering data-driven discussions and understanding of the potential of decarbonization technologies.
+The catalog contributes to fostering data-driven discussions and understanding of the potential of decarbonization technologies.

 The expected outcome of this process is a broader consensus on the potential.